Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 You need to receive click events from the "Add to Cart button" in each product.
 These are nested in the `ProductList` component.
 These events need to manifest as a list of products in your cart which can be displayed in the `ShoppingCart` component.

-With only state you could store state in the parent component `App` and pass the information down the child components `ProductList` and `ShoppingCart`.
+With only State, you could store state in the parent component `App` and pass the information down the child components `ProductList` and `ShoppingCart`.

-To get the clicks from your "Add to Cart" buttons you'll need to pass a function defiend in App down to this button:
+To get the clicks from your "Add to Cart" buttons you'll need to pass a function defined in App down to this button:

 ```
 App